-After food control, exercise is the next most important part of diabetes management.
-Exercise lowers blood glucose levels and boosts your body’s sensitivity to insulin, countering insulin resistance.
-It also helps control weight, lowers blood pressure, strengthens muscles and bones, reduces anxiety, and boosts your overall well-being.
+They key to managing diabetes is the right diabetes exercise and diet.
+Once you have a regular, healthy meal plan, exercise for diabetic patients is the most important.
+Diabetes exercise lowers blood glucose levels and boosts your body’s sensitivity to insulin, countering insulin resistance.
+Exercise for diabetes also helps control weight, lowers blood pressure, strengthens muscles and bones, reduces anxiety, and boosts your overall well-being.
 Many of us, however, do not enjoy exercise, even as it is essential to our health.
-Below are 7 exercises for diabetes which get your heart and body pumping and moving, while also being enjoyable.
+Below are 7 exercises for diabetes that get your heart and body pumping and moving, while also being enjoyable.

 Walking is a great exercise to avoid diabetes.
 You don’t need to exercise alone on a treadmill in a grey building.
 Instead, hit the outdoors.
 Find a park near you, or just walk on the road itself.
-A brisk 30 minute walk will get you the exercise you need, and you’ll have fun in nature or among new sights while you do it.
+A brisk 30 minute walk is the perfect exercise for diabetic patients, and you’ll have fun in nature or among new sights while you do it.
 You can have your friends along for the walk too.

-Cycling is an especially good exercise for Type 2 diabetes patients.
-Many Type 2 diabetics develop stiff joints and arthritis.
+Cycling is an especially good exercise for diabetic patients, as many Type 2 diabetics develop stiff joints and arthritis.
 A low-impact exercise like cycling helps you meet your daily exercising goals and helps with joint problems as well.
 You can cycle on the roads, in parks, and at the gym.

 In the summers, swimming is the ideal exercise for diabetic patients.
 Exercising in water keeps your heart rate up longer than exercising on land does.
-Swimming helps lower your blood sugar levels, tones your entire body, and is another joint friendly option.
-You don’t need to swim- you can do water aerobics and jogging as well.
+Swimming helps lower your blood sugar levels, tones your entire body, and is another joint-friendly option.
+You don’t need to swim- you can do water aerobics and jog as well.

-The childhood game we all had fun playing can be a high-energy, high-intensity exercise.
+The childhood game we all had fun playing may not strike you as an exercise to avoid diabetes, but it can be a high-energy, high-intensity exercise.
 Jumping rope burns calories, builds muscle and endurance, gets your heart rate up, and is fun at the same time.
 For diabetics, it helps control blood sugar, and lowers your blood pressure and cholesterol.
 You can form your own routine and jump rope inside, outside, and with friends.